-- Has been licensed for five continuous years and is currently licensed as a (1) marriage and family therapist or marriage and family therapy associate in that state. - (2) Has an unrestricted license in good standing in the other state. - Has no unresolved complaints in any jurisdiction.
-(3) - (4) Has passed the National Marriage and Family Therapy examination."
+Has been licensed for five continuous years and is currently licensed as a (1) marriage and family therapist or marriage and family therapy associate in another state.

+Has an unrestricted license in good standing in the other state.
+(2)

+Has no unresolved complaints in any jurisdiction.
+(3)

+Has passed the National Marriage and Family Therapy examination."
+(4)